 The foxtail palm grows in U.S. Department of Agriculture plant hardiness zones 10 through 11.
-Foxtail palms prefer well-drained and sightly acidic soil and perform best grown in full sun but tolerates shade.
+Foxtail palms prefer well-drained and slightly acidic soil.
+It performs best grown in full sun but tolerates shade.
 The palm suffers damage when temperatures drop below 30 degrees Fahrenheit.

 Estimate the square footage of the canopy by measuring the area from base of the trunk to the line under the outermost tips of the fronds.
 If you end up with a 10-by-10-foot-area, for example, the palm has a 100-square-foot canopy.
 Spread the fertilizer evenly under the foxtail palm's canopy and do not allow the fertilizer to butt against the trunk.
 Water the fertilizer into the ground after applying.

 To correct magnesium deficiency, use supplemental magnesium sulfate at a rate of 1 to 3 pounds per tree.
-For potassium deficiency, spread potassium sulfate -- 3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm -- of potassium in addition to the regular fertilizer.
+For potassium deficiency, spread potassium sulfate (3 pounds for small trees up to 8 pounds for a mature 30-foot foxtail palm) in addition to the regular fertilizer.
 Reapply every three months until the problem improves, which can take several years to correct, once the palm suffers the deficiency.
 As with fertilizer, spread evenly under the palm's canopy, not allowing the product to butt against the trunk and water in well.

 Water deeply when the top 2 inches of the soil dries out.
 Water evenly over the palm's root zone, avoiding the fronds themselves and watering to a depth of approximately one foot.
 If your foxtail palm is growing near a lawn or in a garden bed, you likely won't have to water it at all.